Dr Simon Crabb BSc, MBBS, MRCP, PhD

 Dr Crabb graduated in medicine from St George’s Hospital Medical School, London in 1996.
 He joined the University of Southampton in 2002 as a Cancer Research UK Clinical Research Fellow and was awarded his PhD in 2006 for work involving novel histone deacetylase inhibitors.
-Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Unit in Southampton and was appointed as a Senior Lecturer and Honorary Consultant in Medical Oncology in 2009.
+Following a Clinical Research Fellowship at the BC Cancer Agency in Vancouver, he returned to the Cancer Sciences Unit in Southampton where he now works as an Associate Professor and Honorary Consultant in Medical Oncology.

-Dr Crabb’s work is divided between his research interests and the Department of Medical Oncology at University Hospital Southampton NHS Foundation Trust where he specialises in the management of genitourinary cancers.
-His research interests are in epigenetic therapeutic agents, mechanisms of chemotherapy resistance and the development of molecularly targeted therapeutic strategies for genitourinary cancers.
-In addition to laboratory work, he is an active clinical researcher leading and participating in a number of early phase clinical trials for genitourinary cancers.
+Dr Crabb’s research interests are in epigenetic therapeutic agents, mechanisms of systemic treatment resistance and the development of molecularly targeted therapeutic strategies.
+Primarily these interests are applied to bladder cancer and prostate cancer.
+In addition to laboratory work, he is an active clinical and translational researcher who leads and collaborates on a number of early phase clinical trials for genitourinary cancers.

 BSc, Biochemistry, University of London, 1993